faradeen-ja/MuleSoftJavaAPIDemo/README.md

 In conclusion, this demonstration illustrates how MuleSoft API integration can seamlessly empower your development workflow, whether you're working with Java, HTML, CSS, or JavaScript other supported languages or frameworks.
 It provides a comprehensive overview of how MuleSoft can enhance the development workflow in a real-world use case.

+***Disclosures***

+*With this modification, the MuleSoft flow will respond with the simulated product data when a request is made to the /api/products endpoint.
+***In a more realistic scenario***, the product data would be fetched from an external API or a database. like ecom API for our instance of this app-- To demonstrate this, you would need to set up an external data source and configure your MuleSoft flow to retrieve data from that source.
+For example*